zanehamadi/Some-Coin-Please/README.md

 ### User/Session

 For users, I used all 4 CRUD functionalities -  `GET`, `POST`, `PUT`, and `DELETE`. `GET` to load all users and restore a user, `POST` to create and login users, `PUT` to update a user(primarily used to update a user's balance after depositing/withdrawing, and `DELETE` to delete a user.

+## User Interactions

+A user can:
+- Create an account, and login/logout of said account
+- Purchase coin through Stripe
+- Invest in a product
+- Unfollow a product
+- Post a product
+- Edit a product
+- Post an update
+- Edit an update
+- Search for a product

+## MUI Components Used:
+-  Button
+-  Modal
+-  Box
+-  Input
+-  InputAdornment
+-  AttachMoneyIcon
+-  Snackbar
+-  Tab
+-  Tabs
+-  Card(CardActions, CardContent, CardMedia)

 ## Challenges